Sections

 -

-THE INTERIOR IS PARTIALLY OPEN WITH A MULTIMEDIA EXPOSITION ON RENOVATION WORKS.
 The cathedral of Ferrara dates from the 12th century and bears witness to all the historical periods of the city.
 The outstanding façade, divided into three sections, was begun in Romanesque style, still visible in the lower part

 -